Skip navigation links

 For staff and faculty

-Berkey Hall mail for the College of Social Science and the Center for Integrative Studies in Social Science is now being delivered to Owen Hall.
-The Department of Sociology and the Dean's Office College of Social Science is being delivered to the MSU Federal Credit Union building at 195 Crescent Road.
+Mail addressed to the Department of Sociology and the College of Social Science Deans Office is being delivered to the MSU Federal Credit Union building at 195 Crescent Road.

-All other Berkey Hall departmental mail, parcels, or University Stores orders are available for pick-up at Mail Services (166 Service Rd), which is open from 8 p.m. – 5 p.m., Monday through Friday.
+All other Berkey Hall departmental mail, parcels or University Stores orders are available for pickup at Mail Services on 166 Service Road open from 8 a.m. to 5 p.m., Monday through Friday.
 Please be prepared to provide your MSU ID and a tracking number, if applicable.

 Support